City-of-Helsinki/drupal-helfi-etusivu/tests/e2e/README.md

 #### Extending Global Setup

-To add project-specific setup while preserving the base setup, create a `globalSetup.ts` in your project's `utils` directory.
+To add project-specific setup while preserving the base setup, create a `projectSetup.ts` in your project's `utils` directory.
 The shared configuration will automatically merge both setups by appending your custom setup after the base setup.

 ### Global Teardown (`globalTeardown.ts`)